 Continue on next to the colonial city of Granada for the evening.

-This morning set out on a walking tour of the city of Granada.
+This morning set out on a boat tour of the islets on Nicaragua Lake, then explore city of Granada on foot.
 The oldest colonial city in all Central America, Granada was first founded in 1524 by Francisco Hernandez de Cordoba.
 Though it has been sacked by pirates multiple times and undergone many civil wars, Granada boasts beautiful Spanish architecture, making it the must-see of Nicaragua.
 Explore San Francisco Convento Museum, one of the best in the region.
 Originally constructed in 1585, it was burned by pirates and then later again by William Walker and recently restored in 1989.
 Inside you can see primitivist art, paper mache figurines depicting indigenous life, as well as the Zapatera Statuary, with black basalt statues carved between 800 and 1200 AD.

 Explore also La Merced Church, arguably the most beautiful in the city.
 Enjoy a climb to the belltower for an extra dollar!
 Also visit La Fortaleza, an old Spanish fort constructed in 1748 with the best view over the city!
 Spend the rest of your tour wandering around the main plaza, perhaps even take a horse-drawn buggy ride!
 Feel free to explore more museums as time allows.

 This afternoon head to the shores of Lake Nicaragua for a boat tour of the tiny isletas offshore.
 Over 365 tiny islands were created by the eruption of Mombacho.
 Keep your eyes peeled for birds and other wildlife as you pass each island.